Tiyenti/unobtainibot/README.md

 # Unobtainibot
 A sloppily coded discord bot which does absolutley nothing of use.
+In fact, the code is so sloppy that I don't even know how it works myself.
+You are not expected to be able to understand it.

+If you're somehow able to wrap your head around this bot's god awful codebase and want to contribute, go ahead and fork and make a PR.
+But seriously, don't do that, it's not worth the effort.

 ## Config
 `config.json` - General config.